Picture Of the Month

 May 2025 - We went to my brother’s lake home after my mother’s funeral.
 Being at the lake was part of my childhood.
 There is nothing like an evening cruise on the pontoon with friends, family, food and drink.
 My mom loved the lake.
 It was a really special part of our childhood.

 The lake that my brother and sister in law live is connected to another lake via a short tunnel under the highway.
-I was sitting in the back of the pontoon just taking it all in when little Amos .
+I was sitting in the back of the pontoon just taking it all in when little Amos stepped to the front of the boat .
 I love everything about this image.
 The view.
 The curiosity.
 The hand.
 The framing.
 The memories of my youth.
 Thoughts of my mom.
 It’s just magical to me.

 Leica M262 with Light Lens Lab, Elcan 50mm f2